Ajay-056/GlazeWM-Config/README.md

 **Pro-tips:**

 - Run Glaze WM as administrator to make sure all the features are enabled without any issues.
-- Use Task shell:startup / Task Scheduler to run the executable automatically at the login.
+- Use shell:startup / Task Scheduler to run the executable automatically at the login.
 - Use a Nerd Font to ensure all the icons and glyphs render properly.
 Download your favourite font from here <https://www.nerdfonts.com/font-downloads>.
-My Favourite one is Cascaydia Code.
-- Hide Your Task bar to freeup some unwanted space since taskbar is replaced by glaze WM bar.
+- Hide Your Task bar to freeup some unwanted space since taskbar is replaced by glaze WM bar / Zebar.
 - Use GlazeWM alongside Powertoys Run (To mimic like dmenu or rofi) <https://github.com/microsoft/PowerToys>